 - Rent and mortgage assistance is available.
 Click here to learn more.

-- Museums and libraries may operate up to 50 percent capacity if permitted by local governments.
+- Museums and libraries may operate at normal capacity if permitted by local governments.

-- Gyms and fitness centers may operate up to 50 percent capacity.
+- Gyms and fitness centers may operate at normal capacity capacity.
 Machines and surfaces must be santitzed after each use.

-- Entertainment businesses, including but not limited to movie theaters, concert houses, auditoriums, playhouses, bowling alleys and arcades may operate at 50 percent capacity with appropriate social distancing between groups and appropriate sanitation.
+- Entertainment businesses, including but not limited to movie theaters, concert houses, auditoriums, playhouses, bowling alleys and arcades may operate at normal capacity with appropriate social distancing between groups and appropriate sanitation.

 - Professional sports venues may open and operate for games, events and training.